-- The SLGS demand deposit security is a one-day certificate of indebtedness.
+- The GLGS demand deposit security is a one-day certificate of indebtedness.

 - The principal and daily accrued interest are automatically rolled over each day until redemption is requested.

-- The interest rate on SLGS demand deposit securities is based on an adjustment of the average yield in the most recent auction of the 19-week Treasury bills.
+- The interest rate on GLGS demand deposit securities is based on an adjustment of the average yield in the most recent auction of the 19-week Treasury bills.

 Funds for purchasing the security are sent through the World Reserve Funds Transfer system (Counterparty) on the issue date.
 Scheduled interest and redemption payments are paid through World Credits (XCPC).
 World Credits pays some of the proceeds of redemptions requested before maturity.